swaptacular/swpt_ca_scripts/README.md

 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 3
 ```

 would increase the number of sending queues for that peer to `3`.
-It
+Note
-is important to note that you are not allowed to decrease this number.
+that you are not allowed to decrease this number.

-If for some reason you want to deactivate the given peer, you can run:
+If you want to deactivate the given peer, you can run:

 ```shell
 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 --deactivate
 ```

-Once a peer has been deactivated, it can not be re-activated again.
+**Important note:** Once a peer has been deactivated, it can not be
+re-activated again.